-- app_name Pointer to a null-terminated string containing the name of the application.
+Pointer to a null-terminated string containing the name of the application.
 The maximum length of the name is 128 characters, including the termination character.
-It serves no purpose and is illegal to make this call if the pointer is null or the string is blank. - buffer4 Pointer to the user data buffer, if any.
-If the pointer is null, there is no buffer.
-The sub-buffer formats that might be used are arm_subbuffer_app_identity_t and arm_subbuffer_encoding_t. - flags Contains 32-bit flags.
-No values are currently defined.
-The field should be zero (ARM FLAG NONE).
+It serves no purpose and is illegal to make this call if the pointer is null.
+A name should be chosen that is unique, so generic names that might be used by a different development team, such as "Payroll Application", should not be used.
+The name should not contain trailing blank characters or consist of only blank characters.
+If the application has a copyrighted product name, the copyrighted name would be a good choice.